 “The size of the sets is very important to Dick Wolf.
 The smaller the better, while still shootable, is the standard template.
 We downsized the bullpen several times until we got it right,” said Van Horn.

-Paying homepage to Wolf’s vision for production design, the courtroom set the “Chicago” team built was exactly the same size as one of the ones built in New Jersey for “Law & Order.”
+Paying homage to Wolf’s vision for production design, the courtroom set the “Chicago” team built was exactly the same size as one of the ones built in New York for “Law & Order.”

 Photos by Dak Dillon and Gregory Van Horn